by Rachel Smith

 Don’t get me wrong – we still post a heap of on-site, full-time roles as our job-seekers are fluid; sometimes you’re freelancing, sometimes you want more stability and a regular paycheck.
 But the take home message here is that opening up a job so remote workers can apply from anywhere significantly expands the talent pool job-posters have available to them.

-Do you find job-posters are starting to trust in remote workers more?
+Do you find job-posters are starting to trust in remote freelance writers and other creatives more and more?
 Or are you still experiencing frustration in that you won’t be considered by companies with a strict bums-on-seats policy?